ha-san-ali/xray-ml-demo/README.md

 I tested my dataset with 3 different parameter settings, focusing solely on training steps and learning rate.
 I was able to achieve slightly different results with different parameters.
 Later, I found I was also able to improve accuracy by using higher quality JPEG images.

-By looking strictly at whether my model was right or wrong - and not considering strength of association.
-My model went from being correct **60%** of the time, to **74%** of the time, to **78%** of the time.
+By looking strictly at whether my model was right or wrong, (not considering strength of association) my model went from being correct **60%** of the time, to **74%** of the time, to **78%** of the time.
 This was done through increasing the number of training steps, playing around with the learning rate, and removing hard-to-classify images from the dataset.

 ## Assumptions and Errors